Travelling Vicariously or Seeing the Beauty of the World Yourself?

 Fortunately for me, my mother loved the rat story; both of us were grossed over and hypnotised by their ugly cuteness.
 So, she accompanied me to India, and those two weeks were the best of my life.

 We landed in Delhi, which is the capital of India.
-Surprisingly, the language was not that much of an issue for us.
+Surprisingly, the language was not that much of an issue for us – India is one of the most popular places for TEFL certificates and graduates after all.
 Although the Irish accent may seem a little strange to someone who hasn’t heard it in his life, we did say through.

 I had to make the majority of the conservation because the Indians could not understand my mother’s heavy Irish slang.